kh296/lightning-xpu/README.md

 Prior to running a PyTorch Lightning application, device visibility can be defined using the environment variable `ZE_FLAT_DEVICE_HIERARCHY`.

-The two GPU stacks of each Dawn GPU card are made visible by not setting the environment variable (default), or with:
+The two GPU stacks of each Dawn GPU card are made visible as two independent devices by not setting the environment variable (default), or with:
 ```
 export ZE_FLAT_DEVICE_HIERARCY="FLAT"
 ```
 This maximises the number of visible devices, and will usually be the best choice for a model that fits on a single GPU stack.

-A Dawn GPU card is made visible with:
+A Dawn GPU card (two stacks combined) is made visible as a single device with:
 ```
 export ZE_FLAT_DEVICE_HIERARCY="COMPOSITE"
 ```